pcfreak30/wp-criticalcss/README.txt

 Generally any host.
 Some hosts like WPEngine has special support to purge the server cache.

 == Changelog ==

+### 0.3.0 ###

+* Bug: Store status information when a generate API request is made
+* Enhancement: Rework elements of settings UI
+* Enhancement: Add bulk purge option in queue table
+* Enhancement: Queue system and core system refactor that checks for changes by hashing html and css output via web request

 ### 0.2.5 ###